 It’s akin to a doctor trying to treat a patient’s symptoms without knowing the real cause, don’t you think?

-I actually took time last night to reflect on these questions for myself—why had my life been so busy and cluttered in the past, and where does the busyness is my life currently come from—and I had some pretty big revelations.
+I actually took time last night to reflect on these questions for myself—why had my life been so busy and cluttered in the past, and where does the clutter is my life currently come from—and I had some pretty big revelations.

 I thought I’d share them here with you with the hope that it encourages you to take a deeper look inwards.
 If you are tired of being tired, keep reading to find out why your life is busy and cluttered, and what to do about it.